 - Curriculum is developed and implemented based on the Common Core Information regarding the core curriculum is contained in grade level pacing guides and teacher provided parent information packets.

-- Rankin Elementary prides itself with communicating with parents and guardians as evident in the chart of participation at parent teacher conferences held annually in the Fall and Spring.
+- Rankin Elementary prides itself with communicating with parents and guardians as evident in the chart of participation at parent teacher conferences held annually in the fall and spring.

 In closing, the entire staff and learning community of Rankin Elementary present this report to you with enthusiasm and pride.
-We plan to continue to celebrate our accomplishments and dedication to our students and families and will continue to look for ways to always improve and make Rankin a leading educational environment for your students to grow academically and socially within our community.
+We plan to continue to celebrate our accomplishments and dedication to our students and families.
+We will continue to look for ways to always improve and make Rankin a leading educational environment for your students to grow academically and socially within our community.